ApuliaSoftware/iban_invoice/README.md

 Usage
 =====
-ENG:
+**English**

-To use this module, you need to: go to company information, in tab 'sale and purchase' to click on bank account.
+To use this module, you need to:

+go to company information, in tab 'accounting' to click on bank account.

 In bank account check the field 'main_bank_transfer_account' on the bank account that we want use in invoice.

 In account --> customer invoice the field partner_bank will be filled with this bank account

-ITA:
+**Italiano**

 Per usare questo modulo devi:

-andare nelle informazioni dell'azienda e nella tab vendite e acquisti, cliccare su conti bancari.
+andare nelle informazioni dell'azienda e nella tab fatturazione, cliccare su 'visualizza dettagli dei conti'.

-Cliccare sul conto bancari che vogliamo usare in fattura, mettere la spunta su conto bancario principale.
+Cliccare sul conto bancario che vogliamo usare in fattura, mettere la spunta su conto bancario principale.

 In contabilità, fatture clienti il campo 'conto bancario', si riempirà col conto bancario scelto.

 Credits